tolitius/towel/README.md

 since plans have many steps, it might be needed to perform some steps with LLMs that are better suited for it.

-by default a plan would execute all the steps with the LLM that was provided to it:
+by default a plan would execute all the steps with an LLM that was provided to it:

 ```python
 blueprint = make_plan()